 It has been a difficult year for the UK lending market with an increase in defaults, restructurings and refinancings.
 The retail and leisure sectors have been particularly badly hit.
 Banks are anticipating problem loans and have reconstituted their bad bank structures to work out portfolios of non-performing mortgages.
 Businesses will struggle with increased levels of debt and face liquidity problems, particularly if interest rates remain high in line with expectations.
-Borrowers have become accustomed to historically low interest rates and the recent series of quick-fire increases is likely to prove painful for many.
+Borrowers have become accustomed to historically low interest rates and the series of quick-fire increases is likely to prove painful for many.
 Development loans have been adversely affected by delays and defaults on construction contracts where shortages of labour and materials, as well as persistent supply chain issues, have led to significant delays and cost overruns.
 This has also fed into an increase in lending costs.
 Despite caution in the banking sector, it is hoped that an already diverse lending market will help maintain liquidity.
 A significant development has been the emergence of green financing to support developments and activities with a green or broader social purpose.
 Sustainable finance has become an established component of lender and corporate business strategies.
+The real estate finance market has to some extent been supported by borrowers needing to refinance.
 Inevitably, a protracted period of economic stress will prove to be too much for a number of borrowers and there will be increased opportunities for investors in distressed assets and mortgage debt.
-Cash buyers are likely to be at the top of the pecking order as investment opportunities come to market.
+Cash buyers are likely to remain at the top of the pecking order as investment opportunities come to market.
+Despite the collapse of Silicon Valley Bank, First Republic Bank and Signature Bank of New York, fears of a new financial crisis proved to be unfounded and UK banks remain well capitalised and in good shape to deal with financial stress.

 The world has become a very different place over the past few years.
 We have not witnessed global events of this magnitude in modern times.
-As covid-19 finally eased into the background, the much-needed surge in activity across all sectors has been stopped in its tracks by Russian activity in Europe.
+As covid-19 finally eased into the background, the much-needed surge in activity across all sectors has been stopped in its tracks by economic and political uncertainty fuelled, first, by illegal Russian activity in Europe and, more recently, by heightened tension in the Middle East.
 However, it is not all doom and gloom as UK real estate traditionally provides investors from around the world with a relatively safe haven for their capital.
-Inflation, favourable exchange rates, still relatively low interest rates and the attraction of a secure yield will ensure the continued attraction of UK real estate for global investors.
+Inflation, favourable exchange rates, still relatively low interest rates, more realistic pricing and the attraction of a secure yield will ensure the continued attraction of UK real estate for global investors.
 The real estate industry as a whole has traditionally proved to be resilient, helped by its multiple markets and sub-markets.
 One sector's pain is always potentially another sector's gain.
 The increasing breadth and availability of up-to-the-minute data should help investors, occupiers and funders adapt quickly and make the most of opportunities as they arise.